Skip to main content

 The second process responding to stress is the sympathetic branch of your nervous system.
 Studies in fibromyalgia patients show the noradrenaline-transmitting nerves of the sympathetic system are dominant.
 As you can see from the diagram, noradrenaline works to get the adrenal glands to kick in.
 However, adrenaline secretion from the adrenals is lower than normal in fibromyalgia patients.2

-While your body’s two main stress response systems show signs of being hyper-active (elevated CRH and increased sympathetic drive), the result is an underactive adrenal response.
+While your body’s two main stress response systems show signs of being hyperactive (elevated CRH and increased sympathetic drive), the result is an underactive adrenal response.
+In turn, the adrenal gland contributes to your fibromyalgia fatigue.

 Adrenal Hormones

 Riva looked to see if the low morning cortisol levels were simply a result of chronic pain or if they might be related specifically to fibromyalgia.
 He found people with regional pains in the neck and shoulder area produced ample amounts of cortisol, more so than the healthy controls.
-So, pain by itself doesn’t necessarily cause the HPA system to stop working properly.
-Yet, prolonged elevations in cortisol are not healthy, so over time (perhaps years), the HPA system may undergo changes that contribute to your symptoms.
+This finding implies that pain by itself doesn’t necessarily impede the HPA system from working properly.
+However, prolonged elevations in cortisol are not healthy, so time could be another factor.
+Maybe your HPA system undergoes changes over time and this contributes to your symptoms.

-Even your sympathetic system, which is super-charged and disrupting your sleep, isn’t able to get your adrenal glands to secrete enough adrenaline.
-When fibromyalgia patients are put through a stressful challenge of exhaustive exercise, their adrenals produce dramatically less adrenaline than healthy control subjects.3
+Even your sympathetic system, which is super-charged and disrupting your sleep, can’t get your adrenal glands to secrete enough adrenaline.
+When fibromyalgia patients are put through a stressful challenge of exhaustive exercise, their adrenals produce dramatically less adrenaline than healthy control subjects.4

 Immune Reaction